-While national brands do little for creating local brand loyalty having a strategy for creating brand loyalty at the store level is a must.
-For many marketers, most consumer messages have long been based on some sort of sense of urgency like, sale ends today or hurry only a few left.
-That may work if you are closing your business permanently but is not the most effective messaging for an ongoing dealership.
+While national brands do little for creating local brand loyalty, having a strategy for creating brand loyalty at the store level is a must.
+Most consumer targeting correspondences have long been based on a sense of urgency, such as “sale ends today!” or “hurry, only a few left!”
+That strategy may work if you are closing your business, but is not the most effective messaging for an ongoing dealership.